 Excise taxes on diesel are lower than on gasoline in all countries except Australia and the United Kingdom, where they are the same, and Serbia and the United States.
-As a result, Autogas generally enjoys a smaller tax advantage over diesel than gasoline.
-The ratio of excise-tax rates on Autogas to diesel is highest in Greece, at 57%.
+As a result, Autogas generally enjoys a slightly smaller tax advantage over diesel than gasoline.
+The ratio of excise-tax rates on Autogas to diesel is highest in Thailand, at 96%.
 Autogas taxes as a proportion of diesel taxes average 28%: in 13 countries, the share is below 30% (Figure A3.2).

-Figure A3.2: Autogas excise taxes as % of taxes on diesel per litre, 2018 on Autogas lower than that on diesel or gasoline in all the countries surveyed here.
+Figure A3.2: Autogas excise taxes as % of taxes on diesel per litre, 2019